Fiddler on the Roof

 The villagers are gossiping in the street about the mix-up in Tzeitel's wedding plans.
 As Chava enters Motel's tailor shop, a group of Russians on the street taunt her.
 Fyedka, a Russian youth, insists that they stop.
 After they leave, Fyedka follows Chava into the shop.
 He tries to speak with her, but leaves quickly when Motel enters.
 Motel places his wedding hat on his head.

 The musicians lead us to the wedding.
 The company sings ("Sunrise, Sunset") as the traditional Jewish ceremony takes place.
-To the villagers' dismay, Perchik asks Hodel to dance with him and she accepts, performing the forbidden act of dancing with a man.
+To the villagers' dismay, Perchik asks Hodel to dance with him, and she accepts, performing the forbidden act of dancing with a man.
 Everyone else follows suit.
 As the dance reaches a wild high point, the Constable and his men enter.
 They destroy everything in sight.
 Perchik grapples with a Russian and is hit with a club.
 The constable bows to Tevye and says " I am genuinely sorry.
 You understand?"
 Tevye replies with mock courtesy, "Of course."
 The family begins to clean up after the destruction.

 Act Two

 During the Prologue, Tevye chats with God about recent events.
 Perchik tells Hodel that he is leaving to work for justice in Kiev.
 He proposes to her and she accepts ("Now I Have Everything").
 He promises to send for her as soon as he can.
 Tevye approves in spite of his misgivings.
-After they leave, he asks Golde if she thinks their own arranged marriage has somehow also turned into a romance ("Do You Love Me?").
+After they leave, he asks Golde if she thinks their own arranged marriage has somehow also turned into a romance ("Do You Love Me?")

-On a village street, Yente tells Tzeitel she has seen Chava with Fyedka.
-The news Yente has gleaned from a letter from Perchik becomes gossip for the villagers, who turn it into a song that totally distorts the truth ("The Rumor").
+On a village street, Yente tells Tzeitel that she has seen Chava with Fyedka.
+The news that Yente has gleaned from a letter from Perchik becomes gossip for the villagers, who turn it into a song that totally distorts the truth ("The Rumor").

 Tevye takes Hodel to the railroad station.
-She is going to Siberia where Perchik has been sent after his arrest ("Far From the Home I Love").
+She is going to Siberia, where Perchik has been sent after his arrest ("Far from the Home I Love").

+The villagers are once again gossiping about a new arrival at Motel and Tzeitel's.
 At Motel's shop, we learn that the new arrival is a sewing machine.
 Fyedka and Chava speak outside the shop.
 She promises to speak to Tevye about their love for each other.
-Tevye appears and Chava tries to talk to him about Fyedka.
+Tevye appears, and Chava tries to talk to him about Fyedka.
 Tevye refuses to listen to her and forbids her to ever to speak to him about Fyedka again.

 Tevye returns home to learn from Golde that Chava and Fydeka have been married by the priest.
 Tevye says that Chava is dead to them.
 He sings of his love for Chava ("Little Bird").
 When Chava appears to ask his acceptance, he cannot allow himself to answer her plea.
 Chava exits as unseen voices sing ("Tradition").